leo-mao/tex-template/article-template/README.md

 # tex-template
+A Latex template for homework assignment for Hochschule Emden/Leer.

-Latex template, forked from @BerryPlay
+forked from @BerryPlay (LaTex-Vorlage)[https://it-logen.de:3000/Berend/LaTeX-Vorlage]